shubham8456/insta-clone/instagram/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## This is an instagram clone webapp made by [Shubham Rawat](https://github.com/shubham8456).

+* Users can sign up and log in to their account to create image and video posts, follow other people.
+* They can also make comments on other users' posts and comments; and also give the posts, likes.
+* They also have been given ability to delete their own posts and comments.

+### System Requirements and Dependencies:
-* Ruby version
+* Ruby version: ruby "3.0.0"
+* Rails version: "7.0.4"
+* PostgreSql

-* System dependencies
+* devise

-* Configuration
+* carrierwave

-* Database creation
+* carrierwave-aws

-* Database initialization
+* figaro

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* minimagick

-* ...
+* kaminari